AuslanderLab/Evol-structural-virus/README.md

 Source Data
 -----------
-Data used in this study is linked in our Zenodo, too big to be published on this github repo.
+Data used in this study is linked in our Zenodo: https://zenodo.org/records/17610725, intermediate files were too large to host on github.
 All Zenodo files can be put into the `intermediate_files` dir for downstream analysis Files from the original database of protein fold clusters is available from the study J.Nomburg *et al.* **Birth of new protein folds and functions in the virome.** *Nature*.
 (2024) https://zenodo.org/records/10291581
 Following files were used in the intermediate files directory: